peteroupc/CBOR/docs/PeterO.TrapException.md

 <b>Returns:</b>

-The flag that specifies the kind of error (PrecisionContext.FlagXXX). his will only be one flag, such as FlagInexact or FlagSubnormal.
+The flag that specifies the kind of error (PrecisionContext.FlagXXX).
+This will only be one flag, such as FlagInexact or FlagSubnormal.

 ### Result